Qatar: Country and Foreign Investment

-The Emir is assisted by the Council of Ministers, which is responsible for proposing draft laws and regulations; carrying out State policies; and monitoring execution of the law and legal judgments, and of State expenditure.
+The emir is assisted by the Council of Ministers, which is responsible for proposing draft laws and regulations, carrying out state policies, and monitoring execution of the law, legal judgments and state expenditure.

-The Advisory Council (Majlis al-Shura) consists of 45 members, 30 of whom are elected, and 15 appointed.
-The Advisory Council members debate public-interest matters submitted to them by the Council of Ministers; the Advisory Council’s views and recommendations are usually taken into account by the Emir before making a final decision on policy.
+The Advisory Council (Majlis ash-Shura) consists of 45 members, of whom 30 are (theoretically) elected and 15 appointed.
+Advisory Council members debate matters of public interest that the Council of Ministers submits to them; its views and recommendations are usually taken into account by the emir before he makes a final decision.

-Qatar is divided into nine municipalities: Ad Dawhah, Al Ghuwayriyah, Al Jumayliyah, Al Khawr, Al Wakrah, Ar Rayyan, Jarayan al Batinah, Madinat ash Shamal, and Umm Salal.
-In addition, Mesaieed is managed separately by the Mesaieed Industrial City, a subsidiary of Qatar Petroleum.
+Qatar is divided into nine municipalities: Doha (Ad-Dawhah), Al-Ghuwayriyah, Al-Jumayliyah, Al- Khawr, Al-Wakrah, Ar-Rayyan, Jarayan al-Batinah, Madinat ash-Shamal, and Umm Salal.
+In addition, Mesaieed is managed separately by Mesaieed Industrial City, which is a subsidiary of Qatar Petroleum.

 Qatari law formerly operated on a two-tier system: Sharia (Islamic law) was administered at the local level, while the civil courts operated on the English model, a remnant of the time when Qatar was a British protectorate.
 Since 2004, Sharia has the principal source of legislation, which means that, for example, apostasy, homosexual sex and blasphemy are capital offences.
 However, the application of the law has been less severe than in other Gulf countries and until 2020 there was a 17-year moratorium on the death penalty.